 Mental Health Therapy Q&A

 Approximately 4.8% of Americans aged 18 or above are battling with depression.
 Around 11.7% of adults aged 18 or above have anxiety.
 However, anxiety and depression are just the tip of the iceberg as people are suffering from several other severe mental illnesses such as schizophrenia, bipolar disorder, borderline personality disorder (BPD), and psychotic disorder.
 For compassionate, individualized, and hands-on mental health care, Psychiatry of the Palm Beaches helps patients toward their best life.
 For more information, contact us or schedule an appointment online.
-Psychiatry of the Palm Beaches serving patients in Boynton Beach, Palm Beach Garden, Stuart, and Wellington FL.
+Psychiatry of the Palm Beaches serving patients in Boynton Beach, Palm Beach Garden, Stuart, Royal Palm Beach, FL, Vero Beach FL and Plantation, FL.

 Table of Contents: